mpalmer/lvmsync/README.md

   require kernel patches, so there's a non-trivial barrier to entry, but probably not such a big deal if you're after network-aware snapshots as part of your core infrastructure.

+In case you would like to see a guide on how to migrate a virtual machine in context, check out [this blog on how to migrate a virtual machine to another provider using lvmsync](https://juraj.bednar.io/en/blog-en/2019/07/13/migrate-virtual-machines-using-lvm-without-access-to-hypervisor/)